Ciara Twerks In A Nude & Gold Bikini, Rocks A Plunging Black Swimsuit On Vacation

 The football player posted a snap of himself and his wife on the sand together as the “Dose” singer rocked a seriously plunging black swimsuit.
 Another snap had the duo cuddling up to their daughter Sienna and Ciara’s son Future from her previous relationship with rapper Future.

-In the caption of the Instagram upload, the Seattle Seahawks quarterback told fans that he had a “grateful heart” while spending some quality time with his family in the tropical location of St Barths.
+In the caption of the Instagram upload, the Seattle Seahawks quarterback told fans that he had a “grateful heart” while spending some quality time with his family in the tropical location of St. Barths.

 Daily Mail reports that the star also gave her fans a glimpse at her sunny family vacation on her own social media via Instagram Stories.

-The 30-year-old shot a duckface to the camera in a video posted to her account over the weekend as she posed in her black bathing suit which featured a fun white rope belt tied around her waist to show off her toned middle.
+The 30-year-old shot a duckface to the camera in a video posted to her account over the weekend as she posed in her black bathing suit, which featured a fun white rope belt tied around her waist to show off her toned middle.